m0rt1c/servo-js-fuzz/README.md

 1. If you are on a server `sudo apt install xorg -y`
 1. `git submodule init && git submodule update --depth 1`
 1. `nix-shell` or follow github.com/servo/servo documentation on how to install all the build dependencies and the github.com/AFLplusplus/AFLplusplus requirements
+    1. Note from now on every command is meant to be run in the nix-shell
 1. `rustup default stable`
 1. `cargo install cargo-afl`
 1. `cargo afl config --build`